amitguptagwl/Java-Rule-Book/README.md

 3. A reference can call method of referred instance only.
 4. Child class need not to throw an exception while overriding a method, it is automatically get thrown by child class method.
 5. Super() must be first statement in child class constructor.
 If you don’t call super() explicitly, compiler automatically adds empty super().
+6. Members can have same name or method signature.
+In case of ambiguity, *this* is used to represent current class' members and super is used to represent members of parent class.
+Otherwise the closest declaration will be referred.

 ####Garbage Collector
 1. It fragment and release only heap memory not stack memory.